HDFHS – Meltham Wesleyan Chapel

 this redevelopment gravestones around the chapel were removed.
 Whilst this work was in

-progress a pile of the headstones were photographed by Alan Starkey, currently the Society
+progress a pile of the headstones were photographed by Alan Starkey, a Society Life Member.

-These photographs were recently passed to me and I managed to transcribe the majority of
+These photographs were passed to Roger Gill and he managed to transcribe the majority of

 the inscriptions on twelve of the headstones.
 Studying the inscriptions highlighted the number

 of infant deaths that had occurred in the nineteenth century.
-I wondered if these families also
+He wondered if these families also

 had other children that lived into adulthood so decided to research their family history.